 Our Fifth Grade students will learn post-biblical heroes/sheroes.
 Students will have an understanding of what it means to be a hero.
 They each will research the life of Jewish personalities and present their findings in a Jewish Heroes Living Museum.
 In addition, students will learn from special guests who have made an impact in the Jewish world.

 We know how busy middle school can be.
-Therefore, our Sixth Grade program is scheduled once per week on Sundays from 9:30 am to 12:30 pm.
+Therefore, our Sixth Grade program is scheduled once per week on Sundays from 9:30 am to 12:30 pm or Fridays from 4:15 to 7:30 pm.
+The Friday track includes mandatory attendance at Shabbat services.
+Please note that the Friday track only is available to students with intermediate or advanced Hebrew.

 The Sixth Grade program includes the following:

-• The prayer curriculum focuses on the Shabbat morning and afternoon services and the specific prayers required for becoming a b’nai mitzvah, thus preparing your children for b’nai mitzvah mentoring, the private lessons in which the children learn their particular Torah and Haftarah portions.
+• The prayer curriculum focuses on the Shabbat morning and afternoon services and the specific prayers required for becoming a B’nai Mitzvah.

 • The Modern Hebrew component focuses on verbal skills and comprehension and learning through games, drama and technology.

-• Four Parent Education programs focused on the student's Jewish journey, including the B'nai Mitzvah milestone.
+• Parent Education programs focused on the student's Jewish journey, including the B'nai Mitzvah milestone.

 Music and the arts have always been important components of Jewish culture and they play a significant role in the overall school curriculum.
 We want our students to be acquainted with Jewish art in its many creative expressions.
 We also strive to give students many opportunities to express their feelings and connections to Judaism and to Israel through our art enrichment: music, dance, literature, arts and crafts.